Haseebae/Handicap-aid/README.md

 - pip install -r requirements.txt

 ### the script runs for both windows and mac
-### The virtual keyboard shourtcut for mac has been setup manually as mac likes to complicate integration with any software.
+#### The virtual keyboard shourtcut for mac has been setup manually as mac likes to complicate integration with any software.
 This will have to be manually changed.
-On windwos it works fine.
+On windows it works fine.

 ### If the webcam feed is not working, change the inputs on const "CAMERA" from 0 to 1 or vice versa.